 The essence of the Peradeniya Botanical Gardens

-Today it is home to the largest of Sri Lanka’s botanical gardens displaying over 4 000 different species of plants and is regarded amongst the most superior in Asia.
-The focal points include the superb Orchid collection and a mighty avenue of Royal Palm Trees.
+The gardens display over 4 000 different species of plants, regarded amongst the most superior in Asia.
+The highlight is the spectacular Orchid collection and a mighty avenue of palm trees.
 In addition to a plethora of flowering plants, there is also an extensive collection of medicinal plants and spices which can be spotted on your meander across the gardens.
-Encompassing over 60 hectares of sublimely designed lawns, pavilions and plant houses the extraordinary array of Sri Lankan, Asian and international flora is a fragrantly delectable, colourfully charming view on the eye.
-Gorgeous avenues lead on to sections exploding in bursts of tropical colour, and great lawns highlight enormous lush trees.
+Encompassing over 60 hectares of sublimely designed lawns, pavilions and plant houses, the extraordinary array of Sri Lankan, Asian and international flora is a fragrant, colourful view on the eye.
+Gorgeous avenues lead on to sections exploding in bursts of tropical colour and vast lawns dotted with enormous trees.

-Reserved in advance, &Beyond can organise buggy carts from the gardens, and also offers specialist Botanical guides to accompany you during your garden visit.
+Reserved in advance, &BEYOND can organise buggy carts from the Gardens, and offers specialist botanical guides to accompany you during your garden visit.
 They will share their experiences and practical knowledge about flora and fauna hidden within the garden.
-A visit usually takes two to three hours to go through the vast gardens.
+A visit usually takes two to three hours.